luki595959/eo-proj/README.md

 # 2. To do:
 1. aukcie:
-    - posled 15 popis + upavit tabulku (nazvy stplcov a celkovo dizajn)
+    - /auctions/new -> popis + upavit tabulku (nazvy stplcov a celkovo dizajn)
     - INAK HOTOVO
 2. statistky:
     - HOTOVO